amugofjava/anytime_podcast_player/README.md

 ## Getting Started

-Anytime is currently at v1.2 and is built against Flutter 3.3.7+.
+Anytime is currently at v1.2.x and is built against Flutter 3.7.3+.
 View the [project](https://github.com/amugofjava/anytime_podcast_player/projects/1) to see what is currently being worked on.

+The official website can be found at [https://anytimeplayer.app](https://anytimeplayer.app)

 #### Testers